 - Create a short and unique subject.
 The goal here is to get as far as possible from a spam template cliché.

-- Personalize your mailings with nominative tags (first name, last name, society...)
+- Personalize your mailings with nominative values (first name, last name, society...)

 - The 50 first characters of your mailing are what your recipients read when deciding to open, or not open, your message.

 - Avoid using words related to aggressive advertising (ex: promotion, free, congratulations, save money...) which almost automatically lead to SPAM status

 - Keep your mail's content simple (avoid excessive images, sizes and anything that could make your email look like a marketing brochure).
 It is strongly discouraged to send an email only composed of an image.

 - Use a personalized email address (available with the white label feature)

 - Include brand mentions (organization's name, its address, and a link to unsubscribe from future emails)